muggy8/improbable/from-me-to-me/UIb4kVxn.md

 This time, it was something more Physical.

-At first, I thought the force was pulling on my skin and muscles but soon enough, I realized that the feeling wasn't my skin and muscles being pulled but the bone that makes up my skull.
+At first, I thought the force was pulling on my skin and muscles but soon enough, I realized that the feeling wasn't my skin and muscles being pulled but the bones that made up my skull.

 Before long, I could feel a small, dull pain radiating from all over my head.